 Some students who have difficulty with reading or understanding text may need to have their core and supplemental instructional materials provided to them in an alternate format (e.g., Braille, digital, audio) to support access to the curriculum.

-Students who have documented disabilities may request assistance with obtaining accessible instructional materials by submitting the following form.
+Students who have documented disabilities may request assistance with obtaining accessible instructional materials (AIMs).
 Due to copyright laws, in order for the OAS to fulfill requests, the student must purchase the original instructional material and may be required to produce the original receipt.

 For more information, contact Andrea Vassar at 410-778-7883 or firstname.lastname@example.org.